 Acute myeloid leukaemia (AML) trials

-- Trial of MDM2 antagonist in combination with intensive chemotherapy for relapsed/refractory AML in fit adults
+- Trial of MDM2 antagonist in combination with low intensity chemotherapy for relapsed/refractory AML with wild type TP53 in adults

 - AML19 for untreated patients aged 18-60 years with AML.
-Looking at one vs two doses of gemtuzumab ozogamicin with standard chemotherapy
+Looking at the combination of gemtuzumab ozogamicin and midostaurin in combination with standard chemotherapy

 - AML18 for untreated patients aged over 60 years with AML.
 Looking at one vs two doses of gemtuzumab ozogamicin with standard chemotherapy